TomSB1423/PX376/README.md

 # PX376

-Plots used for the article in PX376.
-Thought I would leave it in this repo as it is pretty small.
+Plots used for the rocket equation for article in PX376.